Editing Device Properties

 Do not check (Always on)

-Such devices are not checked and they are always highlighted as being switched on (use for hubs non-network printers and other passive equipment).
+Such devices are not checked and they are always highlighted as being switched on (use for hubs, local printers, and other passive equipment).

-In this section, you can set parameters necessary for obtaining data from a device over SNMP.
-When creating a network map, these fields are filled automatically where possible.
+On this tab, you can configure parameters required for obtaining data from a device over SNMP.
+When you are scanning the network and creating a network map, these fields are filled in automatically where possible.
 The enabled Agent is present parameter indicates that the device has an active SNMP agent.
 Community is a kind of a password for accessing data over SNMP.
 By default, it's normally public.
 These parameters are used when performing the functions Switch Connection Table, SNMP information (in LANState Pro), etc.

 Fig. 2: The Change properties window (SNMP settings).